Last Updated: 2/1/23 February 1st, 2023

 Here are some resources for finding jobs overseas:

-- Council on International Educational Exchange Work Abroad Program – It offers students and recent graduates short-term work permits for Australia, New Zealand, France, Germany, Ireland, Canada, and Costa Rica.
+- Council on International Educational Exchange Work Abroad Program – It offers students and recent graduates short-term work permits for Australia, New Zealand, France, Spain, China, Germany, Ireland, Canada, and several other destinations.
 The Council also offers advice and support, but it is your responsibility to find a job.

 - Alliances Abroad – Guarantees paid work placement before your departure and organizes accommodations.

-- BUNAC – Offers work-abroad programs in the UK, Australia, New Zealand, and Canada.
+- BUNAC – Offers work-abroad programs in the UK, Australia, Japan, New Zealand, and Canada.

 - Go Abroad – This site also has a list of available jobs from around the world.
 It’s geared towards younger travelers.

-Don’t worry bout saving a lot of money for your trip.
-If you can’t, just get out there, find a job, work overseas, earn money, and go from there.
+Don’t worry about saving a lot of money for your trip.
+Just get out there, find a job, earn money, and go from there.
 I promise it’s much easier — and more rewarding — than you think!